-The first room in the exhibition – the former music and dining room of the Ostwald family – presents selected stages in the scientist’s life: from his childhood in Riga with information on his family history and the beginnings of his scientific experiments to his appointment to the Institute of Physical Chemistry in Leipzig, being awarded the Nobel Prize, and Ostwalds later research into colour theory.
+The first room in the exhibition, the former music and dining room of the Ostwald family, presents selected stages in the scientist’s life: from his childhood in Riga with information on his family history and the beginnings of his scientific experiments to his appointment to the Institute of Physical Chemistry in Leipzig, being awarded the Nobel Prize, and Ostwalds later research into colour theory.

 Wilhelm Ostwald is rightly described as a polymath, and this is especially apparent from his diverse research literature.
 In his library containing about 24,000 publications, visitors can immerse themselves in Ostwald’s era.
-To preserve its original atmosphere, there are no large information panels here.
+To preserve its original atmosphere, there are no large information panels used.
 Instead, there are small handouts explaining the library’s structure.

-In addition, it’s also a place of relaxation where you can restore your own ‘Energie’ levels by means of tea or coffee!
+The Energie-Reich is used for temporary exhibitions.
+Displays addressing aspects of Wilhelm Ostwald’s life are presented here.
+In addition, it is also a place of relaxation where you can recharge your own „Energie“ levels by means of tea or coffee!